Bitbucket Pipelines build fails: "Container 'Build' exceeded memory limit"

 Troubleshooting Steps:

-The output of the process list will show how many workers are running at the time when the build is slow or when it gets OOM(Out of Memory) and you can see the CPU and Memory Usage along with the worker process.
+The output of the process list will show how many workers are running when the build is slow or when it gets OOM (Out of Memory).
+You can see the CPU and Memory Usage along with the worker process.

 Does the output show around 4-7 worker processes with high CPU / Memory usage?